essel123/QuizApp/README.md

 1. Ensure Node is installed on your machine.
 2. Configure your project with vite@latest.
 3. Run npm run dev in your terminal to view the site locally.
+4. A simple way to view the site locally is by opening the dist folder in this project and locate index.html , open with live sever on your vscode or any prefered editor of your choice or just run the active file (index.html)

 ### Useful resources